 Pandemics Are Chronic: A Statement of Commitment to Long COVID Justice

-In the third year of the global pandemic, we must end practices and policies that ignore, marginalize and deprioritize chronically-ill and disabled people
+We must end practices and policies that ignore, marginalize and deprioritize chronically-ill and disabled people, in and beyond pandemics.

 COVID-19, like many pandemic viruses including polio and HIV, leads to disability and chronic disease.
 COVID-19 survivors worldwide are living with debilitating, life-changing effects of Long COVID.
 As complex as it can be, Long COVID is just the most recent manifestation of a long under-acknowledged phenomenon of post-infection illness that often drives, worsens, or unmasks a set of understudied complex chronic conditions.